 FAO Director-General asks private sector to support anti-hunger trust fund

-FAO Director-General explained that FAO Members approved the Strategy for Partnerships with the Private Sector, which focuses around five main Strategic Objectives.
-“They are the areas where I would like us to work together”.
+FAO Director-General explained that FAO Members approved the Strategy for Partnerships with the Private Sector, which focuses around five main Strategic Objectives: "These are the areas where I would like us to work together".

 Graziano da Silva underlined that although the new hunger figures recently released show that undernourishment continues to fall and the latest estimates signal there are nearly 26 million fewer hungry people in the world in 2013, "we will need an exceptional level of collaboration between the public and private sector to bring the hunger number down to zero and we need to work together to make a significant change".

 "Working with the private sector is not only about receiving financial support, but also benefiting from your dynamism, innovation and entrepreneurship at the global, regional and national level," said Director-General to representatives of agri-food stakeholders ranging from trade, investment and finance, food processing, livestock, bioenergy and crop production.
 He stressed that the private sector was a key actor in building the political consensus necessary to support the fight against hunger and highlighted the importance of the sector's participation in the Committee on World Food Security.